How much compensation can I claim for an accident at a fairground/funfair?

 If you have been injured at any of the fairgrounds mentioned above, please do not hesitate to give us a call and we will be happy to launch a claim for you.
 A lot of people worry about making claims against large companies, as they fear the company will be able to use their size and power to wiggle their way out of it.
 Such fears are unfounded.
 It does not matter what fairground you were injured at, if the accident was not your fault, you have grounds to make a claim.

-There are a number of different types of injuries that can be sustained during a fairground accident.
+There are a number of different types of injuries that can be sustained during a fairground accident that could give rise to fairground accident claims.
 Some of the most common include the following:

 - Post-traumatic stress disorder